comp426-2022-fall/a99-group26/doc/Planning.md

 ## December 7th
 - We started the README.md file.
+- Create/Working on prototype
-- Used Figma to create prototypes.
+     - Tool: Figma
+          - Desktop Version
 - Worked on Backend.
+     - Firebase
 - Worked on Frontend.
+     - React Frame Work

 ## December 8th
 - Finished Backend of the project.